 Quitting My Full Time Job to Travel

 Finally, at the end of 2020, I was able to realize one of my biggest dreams.
-I quit my consulting job, where I was earning almost six figures, in order to truly become a full time blogger and travel for a year.
+I quit my consulting job, where I was earning over six figures, in order to truly become a full time blogger and travel for a year.

 I spent all of 2021 traveling throughout Central America and Europe and generally having the time of my life.
 And I had my highest-earning year EVER as a blogger, managing to out-earn my previous corporate job.